ARTICLE TABLE OF CONTENTS

-The SAP Analytics Cloud is one of the many capabilities of the SAP Cloud Platform.
+The SAP Analytics Cloud is one of the many capabilities of the SAP Business Technology Platform.
 It is capable of gathering data from across various applications.

 Concur is a cloud service acquired by SAP in 2014.
 It is a travel expense application built to manage employee travel.
 It tracks business-related expenses and non-compensation-based ones.
 You can also use it to easily reimburse employees for travel expenses and to book business travel.